- 1 Welcome!

 PNB Graduate Handbook LOGO competition

-It's a small thing, but this Wiki needs a logo.
+It's a small thing (135 x 135 pixels), but this Wiki needs a logo.
 Do you have artistic talents?
 Are you interested in submitting an entry to our logo competition?
 The logo should be something that represents the research by graduate students in PNB.
-My first attempt is the human brain you see in the top left corner - but that is rather predictable, right?
-Do you have a better idea, or a better interpretation of a stylistic brain?
-It is challenging because the logo is expected to be 135 x 135 pixels, simple, eye-catching, and representative of PNB.
+My first attempt was a boring image of a human brain, and then an animated thing, and then a Santiago Ramon y Cajal drawing.
+Do you have a better idea?
+It is challenging because the logo is expected to be a very small 135 x 135 pixels, simple, eye-catching, and representative of PNB.

 Wiki help (clicking on Help might be even more helpful):